GilRaitses/mat2h5/README.md

 - scipy
 - matlabengine (MATLAB Engine for Python)

-This will install:
-- numpy
-- h5py
-- scipy
-- matlabengine (MATLAB Engine for Python)

 **Note:** If MATLAB Engine installation fails, you may need to install it manually from MATLAB:
 ```bash
 cd matlabroot/extern/engines/python